 I have since always included them as part of my weekly routine, sometimes with the emphasis on strength, sometimes cardio, high-intensity style workouts, Tabata workouts or sometimes even with lighter KB’s as part of a recovery day session.

-The KB workout below as the name suggests can be quite gruelling, go lighter with the weight to get your form correct before proceeding onto the heavier KB’s.
+The Kettlebell Hell workout below as the name suggests can be quite gruelling, go lighter with the weight to get your form correct before proceeding onto the heavier KB’s.
 Also, be careful with the Turkish get-up, it is very important to get this one right due to the potential for shoulder injuries, good technique is a must!!

-(Perform Mobility drills on shoulders, hips, ankles, wrist and neck muscles prior to warm up)
+(Perform Mobility drills on shoulders, hips, ankles, wrist and neck muscles prior to warm-up)

 3 Rounds – 20 Air Squats.
 20 Jumping Jacks, 20 Press Ups.
 20 Mountain Climbers.